What is Lean Six Sigma?

 LSS started life as two separate methodologies, Lean and Six Sigma which both have their roots in the manufacturing industry.
 Lean is based on the Toyota production system and Six Sigma was devised by Motorola.

 Lean may be considered to be the more intuitive of the two.
-This system is based on understanding exactly what the customer desires, then achieving delivery of that service as efficiently as possible by eliminating wasteful steps: i.e. it makes the process more lean.
+This system is based on understanding exactly what the customer desires, then achieving delivery of that service as efficiently as possible by eliminating wasteful steps: i.e. it makes the process leaner.

 Although LSS has its roots in the manufacturing world, it can be just as effective applied to service industries, including accountancy.

-Basically, anything with a process can be improved using LSS, whether it’s accounts preparation, client on-boarding, internal transfer of clients, billing, timesheet completion, purchase ledger, sales ledger - the list is endless.
+Basically, anything with a process can be improved using LSS, whether it is accounts preparation, client on-boarding, internal transfer of clients, billing, timesheet completion, purchase ledger, sales ledger - the list is endless.